 GSA suppliers must be compliant with both Fed-Std-123H and Mil-Std-129R, depending on the shipment destination.
 Learn more that and other requirements in this GSA Packaging Packing and Marking guide.

-Applies when orders are shipped to GSA Supply Centers, such as:
+Applies when orders are shipped to GSA Supply Centers.

 See examples of Fed-Std-123H label formats.